nattvara/saas/README.md

   --stay-at-domain      Use flag to ignore urls from a different domain than
-                        the one it was found at --ignore-found-urls   Use flag to ignore urls found on crawled urls --viewport-width      Width of camera viewport (default: 1920) --viewport-height     Height of camera viewport, if set to 0 camera will try to take a full height high quality screenshot, which is way slower than fixed size (default: 0)
+                        the one it was found at --ignore-found-urls   Use flag to ignore urls found on crawled urls --viewport-width      Width of camera viewport in pixels (default: 1920) --viewport-height     Height of camera viewport in pixels, if set to 0 camera will try to take a full height high quality screenshot, which is way slower than fixed size (default: 0) --viewport-max-height
+                        Max height of camera viewport in pixels, if --viewport-height is set this will be ignored --stop-if-idle        If greater than 0 saas will stop if it is idle for more than the provided number of minutes
 ```

 <p id="storage"></p>